Our Learning Network

 City of Sacramento

-Advocates for kids in Sacramento are in their second round of placing a measure on the ballot.
+Advocates for kids in Sacramento finished their second round of a ballot measure in March 2020.
 The first was led by City Council member Jay Schenirer.
 The 2016 measure called for the marijuana tax proceeds to be placed in a dedicated fund for youth services.
 Despite opposition by the city’s main newspaper, the measure gleaned 65.8% of the vote, just short of the 2/3 needed to pass.
 This demonstrated strong support for youth in the City of Sacramento.

 This near-success spurred on a new and diverse grassroots coalition called Sac Kids First, brought together by the East Bay Asian Youth Center, to develop a second measure: a set aside of 2.5% of the city’s General Fund for a Children’s Fund for services to children and youth less than 25 years old.